syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/how-to.md

 ## Display Scheduler with Appointments Filtered by Subject

-It is possible to display the Scheduler with the appointments, which is filtered based on the Subject.
-For example, if we keep a text box and start typing a character – the appointment’s subject that matches the typed character alone will be shown on the Scheduler.
+It is possible to display the Scheduler with appointments, which is filtered based on the Subject.
+For example, if we keep a text box and start typing a character – the list of appointments whose subject matches the typed character alone will be shown on the Scheduler.
 The following code example depicts the way to achieve this.

 {% highlight html %}